MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 > [!div class="checklist"]
 >
-> - (Azure Stack HCI platform architecture) **Review the security baselines**.
-[Azure Stack HCI and security standards](/azure-stack/hci/assurance/azure-stack-security-standards) provide baseline guidance to strengthen the security posture of the platform and hosted workloads.
+> - (Azure Local platform architecture) **Review the security baselines**.
+[Azure Local and security standards](/azure-stack/hci/assurance/azure-stack-security-standards) provide baseline guidance to strengthen the security posture of the platform and hosted workloads.
 If your workload needs to comply with specific regulatory compliance regulations, factor in the regulatory security standards, such as Payment Card Industry Data Security Standards and Federal Information Processing Standard 140.
 >
->   [Azure Stack HCI platform-provided default settings](/azure-stack/hci/concepts/security-features) enable security features, including identity controls, network filtering, and encryption.
-These settings form a good security baseline for a newly provisioned Azure Stack HCI cluster.
+>   [Azure Local platform-provided default settings](/azure-stack/hci/concepts/security-features) enable security features, including identity controls, network filtering, and encryption.
+These settings form a good security baseline for a newly provisioned Azure Local instance.
 You can customize each setting based on your organizational security requirements.
 >
 >   Make sure that you [detect and protect against undesired security configuration drift](/azure-stack/hci/manage/manage-secure-baseline).
 >
-> - (Azure Stack HCI platform architecture) **Detect, prevent, and respond to threats**.
-Continuously monitor the Azure Stack HCI environment and protect against existing and evolving threats.
+> - (Azure Local platform architecture) **Detect, prevent, and respond to threats**.
+Continuously monitor the Azure Local environment and protect against existing and evolving threats.
 >
->   We recommend that you enable Defender for Cloud on Azure Stack HCI.
-Enable the basic Defender for Cloud plan (_free tier_) by using Defender Cloud Security Posture Management to monitor and identify steps that you can take to secure your Azure Stack HCI platform, along with other Azure and Azure Arc resources.
+>   We recommend that you enable Defender for Cloud on Azure Local.
+Enable the basic Defender for Cloud plan (_free tier_) by using Defender Cloud Security Posture Management to monitor and identify steps that you can take to secure your Azure Local platform, along with other Azure and Azure Arc resources.
 >
->   To benefit from the enhanced security features, including security alerts for individual servers and Azure Arc VMs, enable Microsoft Defender for Servers on your Azure Stack HCI cluster nodes and Azure Arc VMs.
+>   To benefit from the enhanced security features, including security alerts for individual servers and Azure Arc VMs, enable Microsoft Defender for Servers on your Azure Local instance nodes and Azure Arc VMs.
 >
->   - Use [Defender for Cloud](/azure-stack/hci/manage/manage-security-with-defender-for-cloud) to measure the security posture of Azure Stack HCI nodes and workloads.
+>   - Use [Defender for Cloud](/azure-stack/hci/manage/manage-security-with-defender-for-cloud) to measure the security posture of Azure Local machines and workloads.
 Defender for Cloud provides a single pane of glass experience to help manage security compliance.
 >   - Use [Defender for Servers](/azure/defender-for-cloud/tutorial-enable-servers-plan) to monitor the hosted VMs for threats and misconfigurations.
-You can also enable endpoint detection and response capabilities on Azure Stack HCI nodes.
+You can also enable endpoint detection and response capabilities on Azure Local machines.
 >
 >   - Consider aggregating security and threat intelligence data from all sources into a centralized security information and event management (SIEM) solution, such as [Microsoft Sentinel](/azure/sentinel/overview).
 >